by Nick Perna

-At McDonalds the dayshift manager tells the other employees what to do.
-At Ford Motor Company the production manager for third shift ensures that doors are properly installed on Ford Mustangs by the employees who work at night.
-In 3rd Ranger Battalion a Staff Sergeant is in charge of a squad of soldiers and their equipment.
+At Mcdonald’s, the dayshift manager tells the other employees what to do.
+At Ford Motor Company the production manager for third shift ensures that doors are correctly installed on Ford Mustangs by the employees who work at night.
+In 3rd Ranger Battalion, a Staff Sergeant is in charge of a squad of soldiers and their equipment.

-In every organization there are appointed leaders who are tasked with managing people and things.
-In ideal situations they are given these positions based on their experience and training.
+In every organization, appointed leaders are tasked with managing people and things.
+In ideal situations, they are given these positions based on their experience and training.
 Sometimes there are other factors at play that result in promotions such as politics.
 They are generally given rank and title (manager, team leader, supervisor, lead associate) and a unit to manage (team, shift, unit, detachment) with a span of control (10 marines, 5 sales associates, etc.)

 Despite this, within every organization is a leader (or, in some cases, leaders) whose influence goes far beyond their appointed rank.
-They can motivate employees, get people to follow them and get things done.
-They are the, “go to” guys and gals of their respective work places.
+They can motivate employees, get people to follow them, and get things done.
+They are the “go-to” guys and gals of their respective workplaces.
 Their influence transcends their rank.
-I call then the” Transcenders” (not to be confused with transgenders, get your mind out of the gutter…).
+I call them the” Transcenders” (not to be confused with transgenders, get your mind out of the gutter…).

 The wargame began with a parachute drop.
-A lot of soldiers got hurt and subsequently ended up at the Ft Irwin hospital.
+A lot of soldiers got hurt and subsequently ended up at Weed Army Community Hospital (the Ft Irwin hospital).
 After everyone had been evacuated I responded there to check on the injured and to retrieve equipment.
 I asked the charge nurse where I could find some of our soldiers.
 She told me to check with Specialist Wilson.
-In the Emergency Room I checked with the NCOIC to see about getting some of my backboards back that were used during patient evacuations.
+In the Emergency Room, I checked with the NCOIC to see about getting some of my backboards back that were used during patient evacuations.
 He also said to check with Wilson.

 When I found Wilson he was able to help me with everything I needed.
 It took him a while because, while trying to help me, he was constantly interrupted by Senior NCOs and Officers (Captains, Majors) who also worked there and needed his help with a variety of matters.

-As a young lieutenant I wasn’t sure what to make of all this.
+As a young lieutenant, I wasn’t sure what to make of all this.
 I had this buck sergeant basically running the show.
 Fortunately for me, Doc Popish was a great guy who had the best interests of the unit at heart.
-I didn’t see any point in trying to restrict his activities, since they always worked in my favor, so I pretty much gave him free reign.
+I didn’t see any point in trying to restrict his activities since they always worked in my favor, so I pretty much gave him free rein.

-I learned to actively seek out the trancsenders in my future units and use them to my advantage.
+I learned to actively seek out the transcenders in my future units and use them to my advantage.

-In a reserve Psyop unit I had a detachment NCOIC, SSG Carlin.
-Carlin was like Popish, a mover and shaker with influence that far exceeded his rank.
+In a reserve Psyop unit, I had a detachment NCOIC, SSG Carlin.
+Carlin was like Popish, a mover and shaker with influence far exceeding his rank.
 We had the best detachment in the company, mainly because Carlin would pick the best incoming soldiers and would reject any underperformers.
 He had unfettered access to anything from the admin and supply sections.
-We always had the best maintained vehicles and other equipment and got the best missions.
+We always had the best-maintained vehicles and other equipment and got the best missions.